 It will surprise you to find that Elizabeth is one of the few monarchs without a title in this series.
 Unquestionably one of the most popular of monarchs for readers, this might have been expected to have been an early English Monarchs title rather than one of the last.
 Now, at the end of the series, Elizabeth's Yale biography is being prepared.
+The author has been preparing it since at least 2011, as can be seen in the piece Adams contributed to the BBC history website on 17 February 2011 in which he is credited as "presently writing the Yale Elizabeth I for the Yale English Monarchs Series".

 A symposium from 2018 gives us a little more information on the author.
 'The Reins of Power: Horses and Courts' held in March 2018, provided a brief description of Adams' career and doubtless from the pen of the writer himself; He retired from the University of Strathclyde in 2011 to concentrate on two biographies: Elizabeth I and Robert Dudley, Earl of Leicester.
 The publisher for the latter book is unknown.
 Adams was reported as "happily completing" these two books, so all the signs are there that his English Monarchs series book is delayed somewhat and that any teaching duties at Strathclyde are no longer an impediment for finishing these biographies.
 This nugget of information is confirmation enough that work the Elizabeth I biography continues.

 Simon Adams work has been described by no less than the Institute of Historical Research ("the UK's national centre for history, dedicated to supporting historians of all kinds") as having transformed Elizabethan history.
 Their endorsement bears repeating.
-On this webage it is noted with regard to Leicester: "Famous for the unique depth and breadth of his research in libraries and archives throughout Britain, Western Europe and the USA, he has brought to life the most enigmatic of the greater Elizabethans: Robert Dudley, Earl of Leicester.
+On this web page it is noted with regard to Leicester: "Famous for the unique depth and breadth of his research in libraries and archives throughout Britain, Western Europe and the USA, he has brought to life the most enigmatic of the greater Elizabethans: Robert Dudley, Earl of Leicester.
 Together with his edition of Leicester's accounts and his reconstruction of Leicester's papers, Adams has published numerous essays and articles on Leicester's influence and activities.
 They have reshaped our knowledge of Elizabeth and her Court, Parliament, the localities from Wales to Warwickshire and such subjects of recent debate as the power of the nobility and the noble affinity, the politics of faction and the role of patronage".
 It follows then that this new work on the queen will be a landmark study and a brilliant addition to the English Monarchs series.

 Elizabeth I's page at Amazon UK describes Adams as a very versatile author: "Simon Adams was born in Bristol, England, and studied at London and Bristol universities.
 He worked as an editor of children's reference books before becoming a full-time author, and has since written and contributed to more than 60 books on subjects such as the Tudors, American history, the sinking of the Titanic, and more."
-The ultimate accolade as a British childrens book author is a Blue Peter award, and one of his books was shortlisted in 2009.
+The ultimate accolade as a British children's book author is a Blue Peter award, and one of his books was shortlisted in 2009.

 While these books for a juvenile readership have wide publicity, Adams has also contributed to studies of serious history.
 In 1984 he has a key contributor to 'The Thirty Year's War' (Routledge, 1st ed.
 1984 - 2nd. ed.
 1997).
 This work was edited by another Yale author, Professor Geoffery Parker, who thanks Adams above all others in the Acknowledgements page.
 Adams has written journal articles on the Tudor era as well as a book of essays called 'Leicester and the Court: Essays on Elizabethan Politics' (Manchester University Press, 2002).
 This is a set of sixteen essays by Adams.